| Ex-Date | Pay Date | Amount | Change |

 - Euro

-- VanEck iBoxx EUR Corporates UCITS ETF pays quarterly dividends.
-This is paid in the months of September, December, June.
+- VanEck iBoxx EUR Corporates UCITS ETF pays biannually dividends.
+This is paid in the months of June, December, March.

 - VanEck iBoxx EUR Corporates UCITS ETF paid dividend every year within the last 10 years.